nimh-dsst/HPC_helpers/README.md

   At this point you can keep your terminal open, or close out.
 As long as you do not `exit` the session, it will remain open.

 `spersist-store.sh` records relevant session environment variables to `~/.spersist`, which will allow you to re-connect to the session.
-Perhaps unintuitively, the `.spersist` environemnt variables are not preseved when you re-connect to your session.
+Perhaps unintuitively, the `.spersist` environment variables are not preserved when you re-connect to your session.
 If you'd like access to these variables (say to run a jupyter notebook), you can run `source ~/.spersist` or examine the file to manually enter the variables.

 **2.** Re-connect to your `spersist` session
   * Open Terminal